lamastex/scalable-data-science/_360-in-525/2018/POA.md

 ## 360-in-525-4: Mathematical, Statistical and Computational Foundations for Data Scientists on **May 11 2018**

-This is a mathematically more careful (``deeper'' or ``advanced'' undergraduate) version of UC Berkeley's most popular freshman course:
+This is a mathematically more careful (at an advanced undergraduate level) version of UC Berkeley's most popular freshman course:
  - [http://data8.org/](http://data8.org/) with the formula:
    - **computatioal thinking + inferential thinking  = data science**
    - as talked about at the end [here](https://www.youtube.com/watch?v=ggq7HiDO0OU).